Knowing Norwegian business culture – key to success in Norwegian markets (6.10. Seminar I)

 Platform economy – a threat or a possibility?
 (5.10.
 Seminar I)

-Pia Erkinheimo joined SOLVED – The Cleantech company as Chief Digital Officer in Spring 2017.
-She is an active Angel Investor in FiBAN – Finnish Business Angels Network, and Advisory Board Member of several startups, where the common nominator is to explore and exploit the business opportunities that platform economy provides.
-Prior to this, Pia worked as a director at Fingertip, in one of her portfolio companies, and a priori to that she was Head of Crowds & Communities at DIGILE, The Finnish Strategic Centre for Science, Technology and Innovation in Internet Economy.
-Pia has worked five years for Nokia, e.g. in Corporate Strategy and CTO’s Office as Head of Innovation Crowdsourcing, and in Capgemini, as Senior Manager in M&A and human capital management.
+Pia Erkinheimo joined Nordea’s Startup and Growth Finland team 4 weeks ago as responsible for investor dealflow.
+Besides her day job she is an active angel investor in FiBAN –Finnish Business Angels Network, and advisory board member in several startups e.g. SOLVED The Cleantech Company.
+She has also worked hands-on in 2 of her portfolio startups as chief digital officer and director for sales.
+As an investor, she looks at business models where platform economy models are put in practice.
+A priori to that, she pioneered platform thinking e.g. in DIGILE, The Finnish Strategic Centre for Science, Technology and Innovation in Internet Economy as Head of Crowds and Communities and in Nokia Corporate Strategy and CTO’s Office as Head of Innovation Crowdsourcing.
 The European Commission has benefitted from her S&T&I experience as a Rapporteur for OISPG, Open Innovation Strategy and Policy Group.
-Pia joined the internet economy in turn of the millennium when she worked in several multimedia eLearning and mixed reality SMEs.
 Pia holds an MA in behavioural sciences and combines it with industrial management and strategy studies (University of Helsinki, Aalto University, University of Minnesota).
 Her Ph.D. studies at Aalto University has taken her to e.g. University of California, Berkeley, Haas School of Business, USA.

 The winner takes it all – strong R&D co-creation enabling world-class innovations (5.10.
 Seminar II)

-Juha Roininen is Chairman of the Board and Innovation Director of SFTec Ltd, a company behind award-winning Modular Heating (ModHeat) technology.
+Virpi Leinonen is Project Manager of SFTec Ltd, a company behind the award-winning Modular Heating (ModHeat) technology.
 ModHeat is a modular and mobile industrial dryer, which enables economical and efficient utilization of unused industrial waste heat to dry bioenergy and other materials.
-Juha is Master of Science from University of Oulu and he is working with several innovative start-ups providing solutions to steel and metal industries.
+Virpi has over 10 years experience in R&D projects in the industry and university from laboratory to industrial scale.
+Virpi has a passion for Cleantech technology development and commercialisation.

 China & Finland Ecosystem realities – Why do we have a synchronization challenge, how do we capture opportunies?
 (5.10.
 Seminar I)